remla25-team18/model-training/README.md

 ## Automated Tests

-The tests follow the [ML Test Score](https://research.google/pubs/the-ml-test-score-a-rubric-for-ml-production-readiness-and-technical-debt-reduction/) methodology to measeure test adequacy and there is at least one test per category:
+The tests follow the [ML Test Score](https://research.google/pubs/the-ml-test-score-a-rubric-for-ml-production-readiness-and-technical-debt-reduction/) methodology to measure test adequacy and there is at least one test per category:
 - Feature and Data in tests/test_data.py;
 - Model Development in tests/test_model.py;
 - ML Infrastructure in tests/test_infrastructure.py;